-Some people with metabolic syndrome will also need medicine.
-Drugs might be needed if lifestyle changes aren't enough to reduce your risk factors.
+You may need medicine to help with metabolic syndrome, if lifestyle changes aren't enough to reduce your risks.
 Some drugs you might use are:

-High blood pressure medicines, which include medicines such as ACE inhibitors (like Capoten and Vasotec), angiotensin II receptor blockers (like Cozaar and Diovan), diuretics, beta-blockers, and other drugs.
+High blood pressure medicines, which include ACE inhibitors (like Capoten and Vasotec), angiotensin II receptor blockers (like Cozaar and Diovan), diuretics, beta-blockers, and other drugs.

 Cholesterol medicines, which include statins (like Crestor, Lescol, Lipitor, Mevacor, Pravachol, and Zocor), niacin (like Niacor, Niaspan, and Nicolar), bile acid resins (like Colestid and Questran), Zetia, and other drugs.

 Diabetes medicines, which may be necessary if you have glucose intolerance.
 Drugs include Glucophage, Actos, and Avandia.